 Each paper has a mixture of short and long answer questions.
 Paper 3 includes an essay from a choice of two titles.

-Practical skills will also be assessed through the ‘Practical endorsement in chemistry’.
+Practical skills will also be assessed through the ‘Practical endorsement in biology’.
 This is not an exam.
 Instead, your teacher will assess whether or not you have adequately completed the skills required in 12 class practicals.
 This will then be reported as a pass or fail on your final A Level certificate but will not affect your grade.

 A Level Biology complements other sciences and Maths.